defenseunicorns/uds-common/docs/uds-package-practices.md

 ## Testing

-A UDS Package will also have testing and quality checks to ensure that updates / changes to them will flow smoothly over time.
+A UDS Package will also have testing and quality checks to ensure that updates / changes to them result in minimal churn.
 Packages:

 - **Must** implement Journey Testing to cover the basic user flows and features of the application, especially where an application interacts with an external service / interface.